SomthingOfDynamite/The_Blind_Quest/README.md

   or spare most of them by acting.

-* fight bosses to earn EXP AND GOLD (required 6 to fight the final boss)
+* fight bosses to earn EXP AND GOLD

 * solve puzzles to earn GOLD (and maybe unlock somthing)